DTEA: A Dual-Topology Elastic Actuator Enabling Real-Time Switching Between Series and Parallel Compliance: Experimental Validation

 \subsection{Switching Time Calculation}

 This experiment quantifies the switching time of the topology transition.
 The mechanism was recorded using an iPhone camera at 60\,fps (16.67\,ms per frame) and frames were extracted at the native capture rate without interpolation.
 Fig.~\ref{fig:switching_time} shows three consecutive frames for each transition direction.
 The first frame shows the middle race at rest in the original topology.
 The second frame, captured 16.67\,ms later, shows the race in transit between engagement positions.
 The third frame, at 33.33\,ms, shows the race at rest in the new topology.
-This sequence was consistent across all observed transitions in both directions, bounding the switching time to $<$\,33.33\,ms.
+This sequence was consistent across all observed transitions in both directions, bounding the switching time to $<$\,33.33\,ms. This measurement was performed under static no-load conditions.
+In dynamic operation, the transient visible in Fig.~\ref{fig:dynamic_switching} arises from tooth engagement at an arbitrary relative angle, producing a brief compliance mismatch before the new topology is established.